Balance disorders

 Romberg test and Unterberger test for balance disorders

 There are two frequently used methods for testing balance: For the first, the Romberg test, the person concerned must stand upright with their legs closed – first with their eyes open, then with them closed.
 If it fluctuates, this is considered an indication of a disorder of the vestibular organ.
 This can also be checked with the second method, the Unterberger test: the person concerned walks on the spot, arms stretched out in front, eyes closed.
-If the organ of equilibrium does not function adequately, the affected person spins around himself, for example.
+If the vestibular system does not function properly, the affected person may, for example, turn around on their own.

 Nystagmus test with Frenzel glasses

-Nystagmus, involuntary eye tremor, is also considered to indicate a disorder of the vestibular organ.
+Nystagmus, i.e. involuntary trembling of the eyes, is also an indication of a disorder of the vestibular system.
 The tremor forms in response to the false messages to the brain.
 When the gaze is fixed, however, the tremor cannot be detected.
 This is where the Frenzel glasses help.
 It enlarges very much.
-Due to these strong magnifying glasses, it is impossible for the affected person to fix anything accurately and we can see the eye tremor.
+Due to these strong magnifying lenses, it is impossible for the person affected to fixate anything precisely and we can recognize the eye tremor.

 Positional testing and thermal irritation